Modular localization and the holistic structure of causal quantum theory, a historical perspective: Introduction

 \section{Introduction}

-A dispute between Einstein and Jordan (referred to as the E-J conundrum) led Jordan to propose the first quantum field theoretical model in order to show that there exists a quantum analog of Einstein's thermal fluctuations in open subvolumes in form of two-dimensional quantized Maxwell waves in a global ground state.
-The identical behavior of energy-fluctuations in subvolumes suggested that such fluctuation in globally thermal systems and in a global quantum field theoretic vacuum states suggest that localization "emulates" a thermal behavior which, from a quantum mechanical perspective, would not be possible.
+A dispute between Einstein and Jordan (referred to as the E-J conundrum \cite{Du-Ja}) led Jordan to propose the first quantum field theoretical model with the purpose to show that there exists a quantum analog of Einstein's thermal subvolume fluctuations in open subvolumes (intervalls) of two-dimensional quantized Maxwell waves in a global vacuum state.
+For this pupose Jordan invented the simplest QFT which in modern terminology is the model generated by a conformal chiral current.
+A brief sketch of the pre-history which led to the E-J conundrum may be helpful.

-Shortly after this episode Jordan published his first field quantization in a separate section in the famous Dreim\"{a}nnerarbeit \cite{Drei}.
-Gaps in Jordan's computation and his somewhat artistic treatments of infinities caused some ruffling of feathers with his coauthors Born and Heisenberg \cite{Du-Ja}.
-From a modern point of view the picture painted in some historical reviews, namely that this was a typical case of a young brainstorming innovator set against a scientific establishment (represented by Born) is not quite correct.
-Born and Heisenberg had valid reasons to consider Jordan's fluctuation calculations as incomplete, to put it mildly; conceding this does however not lessen Jordan's merits as the discoverer of QFT.

-One reason why this discovery of QFT was not fully embraced at the time was that, although a free field on its own (staying with its linear properties) is a quite simple object, the questions Jordan, following Einstein, asked about energy fluctuations in open subvolumes is anything but simple, even from a modern point of view.
-It only can be satisfactory answered with the help of advanced ideas which relate the restriction of the vacuum to the observables of a spacetime subvolume with thermal properties and vacuum polarization ("split inclusions" of modular localized algebras \cite{Haag}).